 In your letter, TVA also determined that the proposed Action is not likely to adversely affect the listed species and designated critical habitats on the attached list.
 The Service has reviewed the data and rationale for these determinations that was provided in the BA.
 We agree that the proposed best management practices, standard operating procedures, and appropriate avoidance measures associated with the activities that may affect these species and critical habitats will limit any adverse effects to an insignificant scale or discountable probability.
-Therefore, we concur with TVA's determinations for the listed species and designated critical habitats in the attached list, and this letter concludes consultation for the Action relative to those listed species and designated critical habitats.
-However, reinitiating consultation relative to the species and critical habitats in the attached list is required if TVA retains discretionary involvement or control over the Action (or is authorized by law) when:
+Therefore, we concur with TVA's determinations for the listed species and designated critical habitats in the attached list, and this letter concludes consultation for the Action relative to those listed species and designated critical habitats in the attached list is required if TVA retains discretionary involvement or control over the Action (or is authorized by law) when: